saymon-araujo/coding-with-ai-monorepo/README.md

 A brief description of your project.

-This monorepo contains the following applications and packages:
+This monorepo contains the following applications:

 ## What's Inside?

-This Turborepo includes the following apps and packages:
+This Turborepo includes the following apps:

 -   `apps/web`: A [Next.js](https://nextjs.org/) web application using Turbopack.
 -   `apps/mobile`: An [Expo](https://expo.dev/) (React Native) mobile application.
--   `packages/ui`: Shared React components used by `web` and potentially `mobile`.
--   `packages/tailwind-config`: Shared Tailwind CSS configuration.
--   `@repo/eslint-config`: Shared ESLint configurations.
 -   `@repo/typescript-config`: Shared `tsconfig.json` configurations.

-All apps and packages are built using [TypeScript](https://www.typescriptlang.org/).
+All apps are built using [TypeScript](https://www.typescriptlang.org/).

 ## Setup